lydiadunning/MiniGoalStepApi/README.md

 ## Conclusion

 Discriminators are a better solution for my current problem than what I had tried previously.
+Edit: Nope.
+This wasn't actually a problem at all, and required no solution.

 ## Try it Out

 To launch this api, download a copy, install dependencies, and add a .env file to the root directory with a MongoDB connection URI.
 ```
-MONGODB_URI= Your MongoDB URI goes here.
+MONGODB_URI= *Your MongoDB URI goes here*
 ```
 Launch with the command `npm run dev`.
 Since the api only exists to trial solutions for a problem, it's only set up to run the development version.